 Shalden Parish Council

 Welcome to Shalden Parish Council's website!
-This has recently been launched so will undergo some alteration and improvement over the coming months.
 If you are receiving email updates, the areas that we most regularly update are the news section and parish council meetings page which has minutes and agendas for our meetings, please have a look.

 There are some 8,500 Councils at parish level in England.
 As a tier of local government they are elected bodies, with discretionary powers and rights laid down by Parliament to represent their communities and provide services for them.
 Policy has centred on the fact that they act as a focus for local opinion, and provide a way to get things done in a way that is best suited to their local community.